Alpackers/CTF-Writeups/2015/CSAW-CTF/Web/K_-Stairs/Readme.md

 http://54.152.84.91

 ##Write-up
-Hitting the site, we are welcomed with the following site:
+Hitting the site, we are welcomed with the following:

 ![Image of site]
 (./Images/home.png)